Sammadan/robotics-using-python/README.md

 # robotics-using-python
 My first commit on it is K map clustering
-It is one of the best way to solve clustering problem
+It is one of the best way to solve clustering problem.